Thuynh808/Breach-Tracker/README.md

 ## Architecture:

 - **Rocky Linux**:
-  - Used as a development environment for building, testing, and deploying infrastructure and application components
+  - Used as a development environment for building, testing, and deploying infrastructure and components
 - **Ansible**:
   - Automate environment setup with packages/dependencies and `ECR` repository creation with image
 - **Terraform**: